Wandalen/wTools/module/move/benchkit/recommendations.md

 ```
 ## Performance Results

-// Measuring: Cache-friendly optimization algorithms on dataset of 50K records
+// What is measured: Cache-friendly optimization algorithms on dataset of 50K records
+// How to measure: cargo bench --bench cache_optimizations --features large_datasets

 Performance comparison after implementing cache-friendly optimizations: